 For food lovers out there, Thailand is known to be one of the best travel destinations in the world.
 While Thai restaurants are now a staple in most western towns, real Thai food in Thailand is an experience on another level.
 The Food is likely to be one of the highlights of your trip to Thailand, but there is no better way to immerse yourself in Thai cuisine and learn about its composition and the intricate use of herbs and spices, then to attend a Thai cooking class.
+This is totally different from those cooking classed where you can learn how to prepare popular dishes, or you can even bake something special.

 I fell in love with Thai cooking during my Thai cooking class at a Thai Farm Cooking School in Chiang Mai.
 The school came highly recommended by the staff at my hostel and offered a variety of 1-3 day cooking classes to choose from.
 While a full day cooking class seemed like a big time investment, I went for it anyway.
 And I’m so glad I did!
 In the end it was one of the highlights of my trip to Thailand.